SAVING THE BLUES 2015-16

 of the wild Blue-throated Macaw.

-In 2014, another 14,827 acres of Beni savanna and palm forest island habitat has been acquired,
+In 2014, another 14,827 acres of Beni savanna and palm forest island habitat was acquired,

 more than doubling the size of